Find Affordable College Courses

 Highland Heights, KY

-Our analysis found Northern Kentucky University to be the most popular school for liberal arts / sciences and humanities students who want to pursue a master’s degree in Kentucky.
-Located in the suburb of Highland Heights, NKU is a public college with a fairly large student population.
+Our 2023 rankings named Northern Kentucky University the most popular school in Kentucky for liberal arts / sciences and humanities students working on their master’s degree.
+Located in the large suburb of Highland Heights, NKU is a public college with a large student population.

 Of the 8 students majoring in liberal arts / sciences and humanities at NKU, 38% are male and 63% are female.